Minnesota’s congressional and state legislative lines are drawn by the legislature, as normal legislation, subject to gubernatorial veto.

-Minnesota law requires that congressional and legislative districts be drawn in the first legislative session after the census; that session is currently scheduled to begin on Jan.
-5, 2021, and end on May 17, 2021.
+Minnesota law requires that congressional and legislative districts be drawn in the first legislative session after the census; that session began on Jan.
+5, 2021, and is currently scheduled to end on May 17, 2021.
 [Minn.
 Const. art.
 IV, § 3] By statute, Minnesota has set a “final” deadline of 25 weeks before the primary election (Feb.
 15, 2022), in order to give counties and municipalities time to reset precinct boundaries.
 Candidates must file for congressional and state legislative primary elections by May 31, 2022.
 [Minn.
 Stat. §§ 204B.09(1)(a), 204B.14(1a)]

 Minnesota ties the drawing of congressional and state legislative lines to the Census, and might therefore be construed to prohibit redrawing lines mid-decade.
 [Minn.
 Const. art.
 IV, § 3]

 Minnesota must also, like all states, abide by the Voting Rights Act and constitutional rules on race.

 The Minnesota constitution requires that state Senate districts be contiguous, and that Representative districts be nested within Senate districts.
 [Minn.
 Const. art.
 IV, § 3] By statute, the legislature has extended the contiguity requirement to all congressional and legislative districts, and asked that political subdivisions not be divided more than necessary; that statutory provision may be modified by the legislature at any time.
 [Minn.
 Stat. § 2.91(2)]